 Physics A

-Subject Name
+Subject Name 5

 Exam Board OCR

 Course Code A Level H556

-Specific Course GCSE grade 7 or above in Physics or Combined Science and grade 6 or
+Specific Course GCSE grade 7 or above in Physics or grades 7,7 in Combined Science

-Requirements above in Mathematics.
-Must be studied in combination with A-level
+Requirements and grade 6 or above in Mathematics.
+Must be studied in combination

-Mathematics.
+1 with A-level Mathematics.

 Overview/aims We aim to develop the student's interest in, and enthusiasm for physics,

 of the course including developing an interest in further study and careers in physics

 or physics related subjects.
 Students will gain an understanding of how

 society makes decisions about scientific issues and how the sciences

 contribute to the success of the economy and society.
 They will learn

 about how both qualitative and quantitative processes can be used to

 gain knowledge and will develop essential knowledge and

 understanding of different areas of Physics and how they relate to each

 other.

 Y12 Module 1: Development of practical skills.

 Curriculum Skills of planning, implementing, analysis and evaluation

 Module 2: Foundations of physics.

 Includes:

-Physical quantities and units
+Physical quantities and units Scalars and vectors

 Scalars and vectors

 Measurements.

-Madula 2.
-Farrage and mation

 Module 3: Forces and motion.

 Includes:

 Motion

 Forces in action

-Work, energy and powerMaterials
+• Work, energy and power

+Materials

 Newton's laws of motion and momentum.

-1 Newton 3 laws of motion and momentum.

 Module 4: Electrons, waves, and photons.

 Includes:

 Charge and current

 Energy, power and resistance

 Electrical circuits

 • Waves

 Quantum physics.

 Y13 Module 1: Development of practical skills.

 Curriculum Skills of planning, implementing, analysis and evaluation

 Module 2: Foundations of physics.

-Includes:

-- Physical quantities and units

-- Scalars and vectors

-- Measurements.

-Module 5 - Newtonian world and astrophysics

-Includes:

-- Thermal physics

-- Circular motion

-- Oscillations

-- Gravitational fields

-- Astrophysics.

-Module 6 - Particles and medical physics

-Includes:

-- Capacitors

-- Electric fields

-- Electromagnetism
+module 2. i vultuations of physics.

-- Nuclear and particle physics

-- Medical imaging.

-A level Papers Marks Duration Weighting Paper 1 Modelling physics Content - Modules 1, 2, 3, 5 100 2 hr 15 mins 37% Paper 2 Exploring physics Content - Modules 1, 2, 4, 6 100 2 hr 15 mins 37% Paper 3 Unified physics Content - all modules 70 1 hr 30 mins 26% Non-exam assessment Practical endorsement for physics Pass/Fail Non-exam assessment Reported separately This course provides several opportunities for candidates to develop and learn outside the confines of the classroom.
-Enrichment:

-Physics students will be expected to take the opportunity to attend a range of evening lectures at London Universities.
+Includes: • Physical quantities and units • Scalars and vectors • Measurements.
+Module 5 - Newtonian world and astrophysics Includes: • Thermal physics • Circular motion • Oscillations • Gravitational fields • Astrophysics.
+Module 6 - Particles and medical physics Includes: • Capacitors • Electric fields • Electromagnetism • Nuclear and particle physics • Medical imaging.
+A level Paper 'S Marks Duration Weighting Paper 1 Modelling physics Content - Modules 1, 2, 3, 5 100 2 hr 15 mins 37% Paper 2 Exploring physics Content - Modules 1, 2, 4, 6 100 2 hr 15 mins 37% Paper 3 Unified physics Content - all modules 70 1 hr 30 mins 26% Non-exam assessment Practical endorsement for physics Pass/Fail Non-exam assessment Reported separately Learning Beyond the Classroom This course provides several opportunities for candidates to develop and learn outside the confines of the classroom.
+Enrichment: Physics students will be expected to take the opportunity to attend a range of evening lectures at London Universities.
 In addition to this